ssigurdsson/Netcode-Visualization-Tool/README.md

 ### How to play
 ##### Client
 The default IP address provided in the client menu is that of a local server.
 If connecting to a public one, the server's IP address will need to be provided at this stage.
-Once the player's name is entered, the "Play Game" button will attempt to connect the player to the server.
+Once the player's name is entered, the "Start Game" button will attempt to connect the player to the server.

 ![Game Menu](figures/client_menu.png)